SURYA-LAMICHANEY/ExtremeLy/docs/index.md

 ## Generalized Extreme Value (GEV) Distribution <a name="gev"></a>

+Generalized Extreme Value (GEV) Distribution is a limit distribution of properly normalized maxima of sequence of independent and identically distributed random variables.
+It is specified by three parameters : location, shape and scale.
+Visit [Wikipedia](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution) page for more information.
 ### 1.  _getBM(sample, period)_ <a name="getBM"></a>

    In Block Maxima method we divide the whole dataset into blocks and select the largest value in each block as an extreme value.